Getting an Emotional Support Animal in IllinoisReading Time: 4 minutes

 How to get an Emotional Support Animal in Illinois: CertaPet’s simple 5 min process

-Unlike the “certification” websites, CertaPet connects you with a licensed mental health professional to determine if your pet can be considered an emotional support animal.
+Unlike the “certification” websites, CertaPet connects you with a licensed mental health professional to determine if you would benefit from an emotional support animal.
 If so, you will receive an ESA letter confirming that your pet provides comfort for your mental illness.
-This ESA letter is all that you need for your emotional support animal.
+This ESA letter is the main thing you need for your emotional support animal.

 Travel Laws (Air Carrier Access Act)